RAGBRAI

+The 50th ride, RAGBRAI L, took place from July 23-29, 2023, and retraced much of the first year's route.
+Carroll replaced Fort Dodge and the much larger town/area of Coralville-Iowa City replaced the small town of Williamsburg.
+The ride from Ames to Des Moines had over 60,000 riders, the most riders of any stop in the history of the event.

 Description

-Riders begin at a community on Iowa's western border and ride to a community on the eastern border, stopping in towns across the state.
-The ride is one week long, ending on the last Saturday of July each year, after beginning on the previous Sunday.
-The earliest possible starting date is July 19 and the latest is July 25.
+Each year's route begins at a community near Iowa's western border and ends at a community near the eastern border, with stops in towns across the state.
+The ride is one week long and ends on the last Saturday of July each year.
+The earliest possible starting date is July 19, and the latest is July 25.

-RAGBRAI holds an annual lottery that selects about 8,500 week-long riders.
-The lottery is held beginning November 15 of the previous year and until April 1, with random computer selection determines the participants.
-Entrants are notified of the lottery results by email on May 1.
-Additionally, passes on a first-come, first-served basis are made available for 1,500 day riders; these are limited to three per person.
-Iowa bicycle clubs and charters, as well as teams and groups (many from out of state), also receive a number of passes for which members apply through those organizations.
+While formerly a lottery was held to select participants, as of 2021 registration is now on a first-come-first-serve basis.
+Iowa bicycle clubs and charters, as well as teams and groups, many of whom are from out of state, also receive a number of passes for which members apply through those organizations.
 Despite the official limits, unregistered riders have on many days swelled the actual number of riders to well over the registered number count.